TiBillet/Lespass/api_v2/GUIDELINES.md

   - `poetry run pytest -qs tests/pytest`
   - Tests are ordered to run in the following sequence for Event CRUD: create → list → retrieve → delete.
 A `conftest.py` hook enforces this order.
   - The create test also stores the created `identifier` and `name` in pytest cache; subsequent tests read from this cache to make assertions independent of demo data.

+---

+## Running tests with Poetry and API key

+You can pass the API key (and optionally the base URL) directly via pytest CLI flags.

+Examples:

+- `poetry run pytest -qs tests/pytest --api-key <YOUR_KEY>`
+- `poetry run pytest -qs tests/pytest --api-key <YOUR_KEY> --api-base-url https://lespass.tibillet.localhost`

+Notes:
+- The `--api-key` and `--api-base-url` flags are injected into environment variables `API_KEY` and `API_BASE_URL` by a session fixture in `tests/pytest/conftest.py`.
+- Tests also honor pre-set environment variables if you prefer `export API_KEY=...`.